manatlan/jbrout3/tempconf/README.md

-Here is the jbrout conf (while this version is not stable)
+Here is the jbrout conf (til this version is not stable)